I wrote! Reader NotesGo to section

 The first building intervention of the Mercado was in 1922, with the construction of adobe sheds, some stalls with metal frame and picturesque marble countertops.
-However, a fire in 1968 forced almost complete reconstruction, removing all the adobe that was standing.
+However, a fire in 1968 forced an almost complete reconstruction, removing all the adobe that was standing.
 In 1991, when it was 107 years after its foundation, the place was declared of Tourist Interest.

 The Market was a place nobody wanted to miss.
-Therefore, some people who remember their beginnings through these corridors, note that famous artists walked there, among them Carlos Gardel and the Mexican Mario Moreno Cantinflas, who tasted the famous churros from the American Bar.
+Therefore, some people who remember their beginnings through these corridors, note that famous artists walked there, among them Carlos Gardel and the Mexican Mario Moreno Cantinflas, who tasted the famous churros of the American Bar.

 The market offers the products of the Mendoza land: fresh and dried fruits and vegetables, wines, homemade sweets and typical meals.
 It is a traditional place in Mendoza, with fourth and fifth family generations attending some position and, above all, maintaining the quality of care and products.

 Central Market enter hundreds of people every day.
 End consumers, resellers, there's everything.
 Also tourists enjoy this place which has a very particular atmosphere , with colorful colors that bring the goods displayed, aromas of spices, fish and other products, and the convenience of being able to eat on the spot from a pizza to an elaborate dish in the renovated food court.